-- sea salt and fresh ground pepper, to taste
+- freshly ground black pepper, to taste

 - Preheat oven to 400 F degrees.

-- Lay a piece of foil large enough to fully enclose your salmon on a rimmed baking sheet.
-Place salmon on the foil and pour the slightly cooled butter/garlic mixture over the top.
-Season the salmon with sea salt and fresh ground pepper, to taste.
+- Place a sheet of heavy-duty foil large enough to fully enclose your salmon on a rimmed baking sheet.
+Place the salmon on the foil and spoon the slightly cooled garlic butter sauce over the top.
 Enclose the salmon completely in the foil, folding over the ends to seal in the sauce.
-Place in the preheated oven and bake for 12 to 15 minutes, or until salmon is fully cooked through, flakes easily, and is no longer dark pink in center.
+If using 2 fillets, place them on separate sheets of foil, divide the sauce between them, and place them next to each other on the baking sheet.